My Jefferson Nickel Collection.

 This proof is awesome because it shows all 6 wavy steps.

 If there was ever a lesson to be learned while the observer browses through this collection, he or she may notice that most of the coins are fully struck.
 Of course this depends on the experience one has with this series.
-If your goal is to complete a high grade set within a year or 2, expect many of the coins to have mushy or weak soft strikes.
+If your goal is to complete a set within a year or 2, expect many of the coins to have a mushy or weak soft strikes.
 Spend 10 years, the quality of your collection will go up/improve.
-That is, if your mind is/was set on locating fully struck nickels with steps.
+That is, if your mind is set on locating fully struck, high grade nickels with the best of Monticello steps.
 I have 28+ years into this set and if you have been around the block a few times, one just might recognize a few other nice qualities about this set.
-But for now, every coin will show as much detail the sculptor intended to engrave in his design of the Jefferson nickel.
-This means the coin was stamped early in the life of fresh new dies.
-The above info is important to understand including a few other aspects you will need to know about collecting Jefferson nickels.
-The one major problem being the search for quality material and one can’t easily find them for many particular dates.
-So a collector settles for less, coins with mushy strikes with the idea such coins will eventually upgrade if and when better quality examples are found.
+But for now, every coin will show as much detail the sculptor Felix Schlag intended to engrave in his design of the Jefferson nickel.
+This means, a coin stamped early in the life of fresh new dies will have a very sharp detailed strike.
+The above info is important to remember including a few other aspects you will need to know about collecting Jefferson nickels.
+The one major problem being the search for fully detailed material and one can’t easily find them for many particular dates.
+So a collector has to settle for less, with coins with mushy strikes with the idea that such coins will eventually upgrade if and when better quality examples are found......if they're even looking for them as many have given up.

-Consequently, after a pair of working dies have stamped tens of thousands coin blanks, the details in the working dies have the tendency to wear off/down to almost nothing.
-For instance, the windows on the Monticello would faded away and/or the deep hairlines on Jefferson would not be all that prominent anymore.
-Such coins with missing/lacking details are considered to have a mushy or a weak worthless strike and should not grade higher than MS64.
-Grading such coins higher is calling something it is not, becomes a misnomer, an incorrect call in coin grading.
-MS65 and up should be reserved for coins with complete strikes.
+Consequently, after a pair of working dies have stamped tens of thousands coin blanks, the details in the working dies had the tendency to get hammered out, worn off/down to almost nothing.
+For instance, the windows on the Monticello will appear faded away and/or the deep hairlines on Jefferson would not be all that prominent anymore.
+When there are little details left on the die, not much of anything will get transferred over to the planchet.
+This was due to the very hard chemical element nickel used to make the planchets/coin blanks.
+Such coins with missing/lacking details are considered to have a mushy or a weak worthless strike and such coins ought not grade above MS64 (unless nicely toned on a medium strike, MS65).
+Grading such coins higher is calling something it is not, becoming a misnomer of an incorrect call in coin grading.
+MS65 and up should be reserved for coins with complete detailed strikes.
 But this has not been the case.
-Under what exclusive grades do full strikes fall under/get credit?
-0 because poor strikes and full strikes have all been lumped together under all grades.
-A coin with a poor strike takes away the most aesthetic, beautiful aspect/appeal of the coin....the 3 dimensional designs/devices, the initial works of the sculptor Felix Schlag.
-Granted, assembling a set where every date is fully struck with the best of full steps will take an enormous amount of effort over a long period of time.
-But here, you will see in each coin, one after another, as you scroll down, deep hairlines and very detail Monticello buildings.
+Under what exclusive grades/titles do fully struck coins fall under/get credit/noticed?
+Zero, because poor strikes and full strikes have all been all lumped together under all grades.
+A coin with a poor strike takes away the most aesthetic, beautiful aspect/appeal of a coin....the 3 dimensional designs/devices, the initial minute detailed works of the sculptor Felix Schlag.
+Granted, assembling a set where every date is fully struck with the best of full steps (as you will see) will take an enormous amount of effort over a long period of time.
+But here, you will see in each coin, one after another, deep hairlines, sharp digits and a very detail Monticello building.

 I believe the US Mint made every effort in the production of US coins to give coin collectors true collector coins.
 They did this by spending many man hours in the design of the coin and by using higher coining pressure in striking well centered fully detailed designed coins for our enjoyment and to preserve our nation’s history.
-Once a set of working dies started to show signs of wear, the coining pressure was lowered to reduce the stress to the dies to make the dies last longer and to strike as many additional coins for circulation as possible for commerce before retiring the dies.
+Once a set of working dies started to show signs of wear, the coining pressure was lowered to reduce the stress to the dies to allow the dies to last longer, to strike as many additional coins for circulation/commerce as possible before retiring the dies.
+Hopefully after viewing this set, you will have learn the differences between a collectors coin and one made from the running mill.

 So.....like I said, every coin has the best strike I could find them in which took some 28+ years to assemble.
-There's no "fools gold" in this collection.
 Years ago, someone once quipped, jokingly, 'you have the million dollar collection".
-I have also receive much fanfare and many great comments and a few offers for this set over the years.
+I have also receive much fanfare and many great comments including a few offers over the years.

-Those raised lines on the rim were made by a cutting lathe bit as it was applied to the master hub, than transferred three times down to the working die.
-This rarely seen detail leads me to believe this coin has a very early die state (EDS) strike.
-This 1939-D Type 1, a 1940-P, 1950 and 1950-D 6 steps in this set all have these cutting tool die markings.
+Those raised lines on the rim were made by a cutting lathe bit as it was applied to create the master hubs, than transferred three times down to the working die; master hub to the master die, master die to the working hub, working hub to the working die.
+This rarely seen detail leads us to believe this coin has a very early die state (EDS) strike.
+This new relevance also tells us something about the wavy steps.
+This 1939-D Type 1, a 1939 Type 2, a 1940-P, 1950-P and 1950-D 6 steps in this set all have evidence of these cutting tool die markings.

 The only thing I like about this coin are the colors.
 The strike, condition and luster all could be better.
-But I tried adding a colorful coin for every date but didn't succeed.
+But I tried adding a colorful coin for every date for this set but didn't succeed.

-The thing about a photo, you're viewing a coin from one single direction.
+The thing about a photo, you're viewing a coin from only one single direction.
 In hand, a coin is viewed in many angles.
-So...for certain, a coin in hand will look many times better and this coin rocks!
+So...for certain, the luster and toning of a coin in hand will look many times better and this coin rocks!

 What caused those concentric circular lines?
 Viewing the following YouTube film, 'How coins are made.', likely produced in 1938.
 At the 2:20 mark, one will see how those lines came about.
 I might not be able to show you an example of a very first struck coin made for a specific date but I've come very darn close. https://www.bing.com/videos/search?q=how+coins+are+made&&view=detail&mid=4DBC86B1D5C99F8470A84DBC86B1D5C99F8470A8&rvsmid=9DBF4FB84F1CE988510B9DBF4FB84F1CE988510B&FORM=VDQVAP